take0a/docs.getdbt.com/website/docs.ja/reference/node-selection/methods.md

   dbt run --select "snowplow.*"
 ```

+Use the `this` package to select nodes from the current project.
+From the example, running `dbt run --select "package:this"` from the `snowplow` project runs the exact same set of models as the other three selectors.

+Since `this` always refers to the current project, using `package:this` ensures that you're only selecting models from the project you're working in.

 ### path
 The `path` method is used to select models/sources defined at or under a specific path.
 Model definitions are in SQL/Python files (not YAML), and source definitions are in YAML files.